Skip to main content

 Note:

-For information about reconnecting after a pause, see Starting/Stopping/Reconnecting DataCheck in this chapter.
+For information about reconnecting after a pause, see Starting/Stopping/Reconnecting DataCheck.

 For DataCheck configurations that are run manually (on demand) by a system administrator, these settings may not be of particular importance; they are more important for DataCheck configurations that are run continuously (or nearly so).